eduardkovalchuk/toptweeto/README.md

 # toptweet
-Toptweet is an application that allows you to get most popular tweets on Twitter.com
+Toptweet is an application that allows you to get most popular tweets on <br /> Twitter.com

 | Method   | Endpoint             | Request body | Response Body                                                          |